jyang759/JIE-3331/README.md

 ## Release v0.3.0
 ### New Features
-- Open and close multiple text windows
-- Change font Color
-- Use spell check
+- Basic tab functionality - open files in new tabs and switch between them
+- Added the ability to change font color in settings
+- Adding the ability to enable/disable misspelling correction in settings
-## Bug Fixes
+### Bug Fixes
-- Save button now works for newly created files
+- "Save" button now works for newly created files
+- "New" button functionality is fixed and works with the tab functionality
-## Known Issues
+### Known Issues
-- Closing last open window creates a new window
+- Closing the last open tab creates a new tab
-- Font, color, and tab size are changed for all windows
-- New windows will not change to a new file name
+- File names are not displayed on the tabs
+- Closing a tab switches to the first tab instead of the rightmost tab
+- Pressing tab indents at the beginning of the line and not at the location of the cursor

 ## Release v0.2.0
 ### New Features